 If you’re adventuring outdoors in bear country it is best practice to carry a can of bear spray with you.
-But, do you actually know how to use bear spray?
+But, if the need arose, would you actually know how to use your bear spray?

 Believe me, if you find yourself face to face with a mamma bear, you won’t have time to read the label!

 Below you’ll find the best advice I could gather up from reputable bear safety sources.

 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 I only recommend stuff I use and enjoy.
 See my policy page for more information)

 What is bear spray or bear mace?

 Before we begin, let’s quickly chat about the term bear mace.
 Are bear mace and bear spray the same thing?
 From my googling research it seems like the terms can be used interchangeably and might be used differently depending on location.
 However, there is a difference between the mace or pepper spray some will keep in their purse or pocket for unsafe city streets… read on…

 Bear spray is a pressurized propellant used to irritate a bear’s eyes and respiratory system.
 If used properly, the bear will have to pass through this column of irritating chemicals and will stop the charge or be bothered enough to leave the scene.

 Bear spray contains capsaicin, a chemical found in chili peppers.
 Hence, the alternative name of ‘pepper spray’.
 Although, this can get a little confusing here because pepper spray is also the name used for the stronger self-defense spray often carried in shoulder bags.